 Why SaaS Discovery Matters

 With so much budget tied up in the cloud, it proves crucial for companies to know their complete SaaS inventory and understand accurate usage for each license.
-While IT used to manage the entire technology portfolio for businesses, our 2022 SaaS Management Index shows a shift, with IT now managing only 27% of an organization’s SaaS (a 35% year-over-year decrease).
+While IT used to manage the entire technology portfolio for businesses, our 2023 SaaS Management Index shows a shift, with IT now managing only 31% of an organization’s SaaS.